fabianaiolfi/calicoes/README.md

 - Link this readme to data folder
 - Add appendix A table to data
 - Include some sort of codebook/explanation, e.g. regarding columns in raw_sales_data and raw_import_data that these are percentage of total
+- add what (white) means in two large tables?
+- add index/glossary for large tables?